cpp-lln-lab/bidspm/README.md

 -   [python3](https://www.python.org/downloads/)
 -   pip

+If you are using MATLAB, you need to edit the file `src/matlab.py`, so that it returns the fullpath to the MATLAB executable on your computer.

-It can then be installed from within the `bidspm` folder with:
+You can then install the bidspm CLI from within the `bidspm` folder with:

 ```bash
 pip install .